dinolupo/dinolupo.github.io/_posts/2015-05-13-improved-command-prompt-bash-osx.md

 export PATH=$PATH:~/gradle-2.3/bin
 {% endhighlight %}

+Now you have to load your configuration (or exit and open again the Terminal):

+{% highlight sh %}
+source .bash_profile
+{% endhighlight %}

+or

+{% highlight sh %}
+. .bash_profile
+{% endhighlight %}

-This is how appears after the treatment:
+This is how it appears after the treatment:

 ![OSX Terminal after treatment]({{site.baseurl}}/assets/images/2015-05-13-SS2.png)

-You can do "ll" to show the contents of a directory, add any alias command you like in this file, improving  the overall shell experience.
+You can do "ll" to show the contents of a directory, add any alias command you like in .bash_profile, improving the overall shell experience.

 Feel free to share improvements in the comments below.